Vietnam.vn - Nền tảng quảng bá Việt Nam

 A deep-sea drone is deployed to swim into the Mariana Trench.
 Photo: Beihang University

 The landmark study, published in Science Robotics last week, shows the growing gap between China and the US in deep-sea technology.
-In 2024 alone, China made 246 deep-sea dives—more than all other countries combined—while the US still relies on its 61-year-old Alvin submarine, which can only dive to 6,500 metres.
+In 2024 alone, China made 246 deep-sea dives – more than all other countries combined – while the US still relies on its 61-year-old Alvin submarine, which can only dive to 6,500 metres.

 Professor Wen Li's team's robot uses shape-memory alloys to help its actuators operate more efficiently under extreme pressure.
 When tested in the Mariana Trench, it was able to swim for 12 seconds, travel 0.4 meters, and crawl 32 mm in 6 seconds.
-After completing the mission, the robot was recovered intact.
+After completing the task, the robot was recovered intact.

-The team also developed a soft gripper using the same SMA material that can collect marine life such as starfish, sea urchins and sea cucumbers from the ocean floor.
+The team also developed a soft gripper using the same SMA material that can collect marine organisms such as starfish, sea urchins and sea cucumbers from the ocean floor.
 They hope this research will pave the way for the next generation of miniature robots that can help explore the deep sea and interact with ocean ecosystems.

-China develops robot to reach the deepest point on earth for the first time image 2
+China develops robot to reach the deepest point on earth for the first time, image 2

 Diagram showing how the drone moves.
 Photo: Beihang University